aws-samples/aws-eksd-eksa-hybrid/README.md

 mv $HOME/.kube/config $HOME/.kube/eksd.kubeconfig
 ```

 Great job!!
 If you made it at this point, your EKS Distro cluster is all set.
-Next, let’s set up an EKS Anywhere cluster within our hybrid EKS environment.
+Next, let’s set up an EKS Anywhere cluster in our hybrid-EKS development environment.

 ---